ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mielecloudservice/README.md

 6. Fill in the client_secret and client_id received from Miele-developer Team and account-id and password from the App.

 ## Controlling your devices
-All currently supported and documented Actions for all devices are implemented (API V1.0.2).
+All currently supported and documented Actions for all devices are implemented (API V1.0.4).
 > Please remember that Actions will only work if you put your device into the appropriate state (e.g. Mobile Control, powerOn, ...).
 Please refer to [Miele-Documentation](#documentation) for more Information on actions.

 ## Known Issues
-* Action ambientLight introduced with API 1.0.4 is not implemented yet
+* none

 ## Documentation
 Please mainly refer to the main API documentation published by Miele
 * [General Documentation](https://www.miele.com/developer/swagger-ui/index.html)
 * [Preconditions to perform an action on a device](https://www.miele.com/developer/swagger-ui/put_additional_info.html)

-There are some datapoints available in 2 kinds.
+There are some data points available in 2 kinds.
 As a human-readable text and as a number.
-These numeric datafields belonging to a text field have the same name, but a "_raw" appended.
+These numeric data fields belonging to a text field have the same name, but a "_raw" appended.
 Those fields which have a general meaning are listed below.
 The fields which aren't listed vary in their meaning from device to device and are not documented by Miele.
 If you need to refer in scripts to these fields, always use the _raw values.